Effective date of Notice: September 1, 2017

-We may call, write, E-mail or message to remind you of scheduled appointments or the need to make a routine appointment, including for dental monitoring.
-We may also call, write, E-mail or message to notify you of other treatments or services available that might help you.
-In addition, we may call, write, e-mail or message you to follow up, conduct quality assessment, ask for reviews, feedback, assessment of satisfaction, complaints or similar activities.
+We may call (which may include leaving voice mails), write, E-mail or message (including push notifications)(“communicate”) to remind you of scheduled appointments or the need to make a routine appointment, including for dental monitoring.
+We may also communicate to notify you of other treatments or services available that might help you.
+In addition, we may communicate to follow up, conduct quality assessment, ask for reviews, feedback, assessment of satisfaction, complaints or similar activities.
 We will not use your information for marketing purposes without your authorization.
 You understand that if we contact you to seek authorization for marketing, and if you decline to provide such consent this will not affect your treatment and we will not repeatedly bother you for such authorization.

 USES AND DISCLOSURES with your permission

 We will not make any other uses or disclosures of your information unless you sign a written “authorization form.”
 The content of an “authorization form” is determined by federal law.
 Sometimes, we may initiate the authorization process if the use or disclosure is our idea.
 Sometimes, you may initiate the process if it is your idea for us to send your information to someone else.
 Typically, in this situation you will give us a properly completed authorization form or you can use one of ours.

 If we initiate the process and ask you to sign an authorization form, you do not have to sign it.
 If you do not sign the authorization, we cannot make the use or disclosure.
 If you do sign the authorization, you may revoke it at any time unless we have already acted in reliance upon it.
 Your revocation of authorization must be in writing and sent to the contact person named at the beginning of this Notice.